Apple I

-The Apple Computer 1 (Apple-1 (Note: The name is abbreviated as Apple-1 in original manuals and documentation.)), later known predominantly as the Apple I, (Note: Apple retroactively refers to the computer as Apple I, beginning with catalogs from 1977.) is an 8-bit personal computer electrically designed by Steve Wozniak and released by the Apple Computer Company (now Apple Inc.) in 1976.
-The company was initially formed to sell the Apple I – its first product – and would later become the world's largest technology company.
-The idea of starting a company and selling the computer came from Wozniak's friend and Apple co-founder Steve Jobs.
+The Apple Computer 1 (Apple-1), (Note: The name is abbreviated as Apple-1 in original manuals and documentation.) often referred to as the Apple I, (Note: Apple retroactively refers to the computer as Apple I, beginning with catalogs from 1977.) is an 8-bit personal computer designed by Steve Wozniak and introduced by the Apple Computer Company (now Apple Inc.) in 1976.
+It was the company's first product and laid the foundation for what would become one of the world's largest technology companies.
+The idea of founding the company and marketing the computer came from Wozniak's friend and Apple co-founder Steve Jobs.